 Rod's Rating Stunning views across Painswick Valley - and then also, briefly, the Severn Valley.
 Walking back across wide open fields along the bottom of Painswick valley with plenty to see on both sides.
 But tiring - you'll need a drink at the pub when you get back from this one!
-Daisy's Rating Daisy thinks that every walk should be as long as this one.
+Daisy's Rating/Difficult for Dogs (DD)?
+Daisy thinks that every walk should be as long as this one.
 Or perhaps a little longer.
 Plenty of streams for her to jump in, rolling grassland for her to roam around and woods for her to hunt in.
-Is it a circular walk?
-Yes (south-west, then south, then west and finally north along the valley floor) Pub & Parking You can either park behind The Falcon GL6 6UN or at Stamages Lane car park.
-How long did it take?
-3-4 hours 10 km ie 6 miles 400m of up/down
+Just one stile which might prove tricky Is it a circular walk?
+Yes (south-west, then south, then west and finally north along the valley floor) Parking Limited on-road free parking in Painswick but Stamages Lane carpark, Painswick GL6 6UZ is currently free How long did it take?
+3-4 hours 10 km (6 miles) 400m up/down

 Follow the Cotswold Way for the first couple of miles up to Scottsquar Hill.
 Follow the ridge southward and then head down the Whiteshill valley spur.

 Finally head north back to Painswick along the valley floor, following the stream.